 Your university or students’ union has support services that provide a safe, judgement-free and confidential place to talk if you would like to.
 To find details about the support services available to you, head to your university’s website or Google the name of your place of study, along with the phrase student services.

 Want to have a quiet word with someone in person?
-If you head down to reception, someone from the team will be happy to spare some time for a chat and can put you in touch with other people who can help.
+If you contact reception, someone from the team will be happy to spare some time for a chat and can put you in touch with other people who can help.

-If no one is there, the Unite Students Emergency Control Centre (ECC) is available 24/7, with friendly staff on hand to answer your questions and point you in the direction of someone who is able to meet with you.
+Alternatively, the Unite Students Emergency Control Centre (ECC) is available 24/7, with friendly staff on hand to answer your questions and point you in the direction of someone who is able to help you.
 You can contact the ECC on 0300 303 1611.

 Visit your GP